-Council will include an amount in the budget each year for the purpose of donation to relevant charities or appeals and other bodies.
-Each application shall be presented to Council for consideration during budget deliberations and preference will be given to local organisations that are operating within the Shire of Murchison.
+Council will include an amount in the budget each year for the purpose of donation to relevant charities or appeals and other not for profit bodies.
+Each application available at the time shall be presented to Council for consideration during budget deliberations.
+Preference will be given to local organisations that are operating within the Shire of Murchison for inclusion in the budget.
+Generally:

-- ~ Donations of \$100 or less may be made at the discretion of the Chief Executive Officer. - Donations of \$500 or less may be made at the joint discretion of the Chief Executive Officer and Shire President. - Applications for donations of over \$500 which have not been included in the budget will be presented to Council for consideration
+- Donations of \$100 or less may be made at the discretion of the Chief Executive Officer. - Donations of \$500 or less may be made at the joint discretion of the Chief Executive Officer and Shire President. - Applications for donations of over \$500 which have not been included in the budget will be presented to Council for consideration